 If pansexuals are gender blind and prefer personality, doesn’t that actually make them demisexual?
 No!
 Demisexuals require a deep, emotional bond to become sexually attracted to someone.
 This means that demisexuals usually will not be sexually active in a relationship if they don’t feel they have the right connection.
 Pansexuals, while they don’t focus on gender and focus more heavily on personality, don’t usually require a strong emotional connection to start a sexual relationship and while it could be different for any one, I personally had no problems feeling sexually attracted to people without a strong emotional bond.

 I think I’m pansexual but I don’t know because I’ve only dated people of the opposite gender.
 Do I have to date every gender to call myself pan?
 Absolutely not!
 Trust how you feel, because who you date has no bearing on how you identify.
-I’ve only ever dated men (and messed around with one women) but I know I’m pansexual.
+I’ve only ever dated men (and messed around with one woman) but I know I’m pansexual.
 How?
-Because who I am is undeniable, I just had to accept it.
+Because who I am is undeniable, I just had to accept it at all levels.
 Don’t let someone ever tell you that being pan, bi, ace, etc. is something defined by what you have or haven’t done.
 If you know in your heart that you are pan, trust that feeling.

 I’m dating someone who is pansexual.
 Are they more likely to cheat?
 The short answer is no – pansexuality doesn’t impact your partners loyalty levels.
 Of course, I can’t speak for your significant other, but pansexuals are no more likely to cheat than anyone else.
-Just because we could fall for anyone, doesn’t mean we can or will, or that our attraction will be reciprocated.
+Just because we could fall for anyone, doesn’t mean we can or will (or that our attraction will be reciprocated by who we fall for).
 My advice is, trust your partner, and if they cheat it’s not because they’re pansexual or otherwise, it’s because they are a terrible human being and you deserve better.
-Okay, that’s not a fair assumption to make because I don’t know them, but don’t cheat it’s not nice!
+Okay, that’s not a fair assumption to make because I don’t know them, but I mean… most people who cheat probably aren’t good people to begin with.

 I want to come out as pansexual, any suggestions on how to do that?
-There are two things you should consider before coming out, whether that’s as pansexual or otherwise:
+Whether it’s pansexual or otherwise, there are two things you should consider before coming out, whether that’s as pansexual or otherwise:

 - Your personal safety